 - 1. Standard Contract Requirements (42 CFR §438.3). - i.
 CMS shall review and approve this Agreement. - ii.
 Enrollment discrimination is prohibited. - a.
 The Contractor shall accept individuals eligible for enrollment in the order in which they apply without restriction (unless authorized by CMS), up to the limits set under this Agreement. - b.
 Enrollment is mandatory. - c.
 The Contractor shall not, based on health status or need for health care services, discriminate against individuals eligible to enroll. - d.
 The Contractor shall follow all Federal and State civil rights laws.
-The Contractor shall not unlawfully discriminate against individuals eligible to enroll based, exclude people, or treat them differently, on any ground protected under Federal or State law, including sex, race, color, religion, ancestry, national origin, ancestry, religion, sex, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation, age, or disability.
-(WIC 14029.91 (e)(3)). - e.
-The Contractor will not use any policy or practice that has the effect of discriminating on the basis of sex, race, color, religion, ancestry, national origin, ancestry, religion, sex, ethnic group identification, age, mental disability, physical disability, medical condition, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, gender, <a href="mailto - f.
-The Contractor shall post a Department-approved nondiscrimination notice and language taglines in at least the top 16 non-English languages in the State, as determined by the Department, in a conspicuously visible font size, in conspicuous with the public, in a conspicuous location on the Contractor's website that is accessible on the Contractor's home page, and in significant communications and significant publications targeted to beneficiaries, enrollees, applicants, and members of the public, as required by 45 CFR § 92.8.
+The Contractor shall not unlawfully discriminate, exclude people, or treat them differently, on any ground protected under Federal or State law, including sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation. - e.
+The Contractor will not use any policy or practice that has the effect of discriminating on the basis of sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation.